 Drawbacks of pea gravel

-While pea gravel is highly ornamental and smooth to walk on, it doesn’t provide the same structural support as a properly prepared base of compacted crushed stone.
+While pea gravel is highly ornamental and smooth to walk on, it doesn’t provide the same structural support as a properly prepared compacted crushed stone base.
 Just imagine your wheelbarrow sinking down into a pile of marbles.
-Pea gravel performs best when it is used either between structural paving stones or on top of a properly-compacted base.
+Pea gravel performs best when it is used either between structural paving stones or on top of a properly compacted base.

 Pea gravel does have a tendency to stray from its original position.
-It really does need some kind of edging to keep it in place if it runs alongside a lawn.
+It does need some edging to keep it in place if it runs alongside a lawn.
 Weed trimmers and lawnmowers can toss stray pea gravel (leading to broken windows, et cetera).

 Even foot traffic can displace pea gravel eventually, leading to some landscapers using stepping stones in addition to the pea gravel itself.
 And if you live in a snowy area, be prepared to clean up the stray gravel each spring.
 You may also need a fresh batch every couple of years to keep things in tip-top shape.